eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 If you want a statically and strongly typed garbage-collected language that compiles to native and doesn't require you to change the way you work too much, you should use OCaml.

+Particularly if you what you want is "garbage collected Rust that's not Go", OCaml is a good choice.